Miicroo/process-controller/README.md

 Additional RequestParsers are used to control processes, sending the desired parameters to a POJO.
 Any POJO can control a process using the ProcessController interface.
 The interface is currently only supporting synchronous calls to process.
 Thus, when a process is started the Java backend will wait for the process' exit code.
 ProcessController also returns the output of the program.

-Note: The server is not multithreaded, thus will only one process be served at the time.
-The server has no built-in security (running HTTP, no file access checks, etc...)
+**A few things to consider:** This project should be run on a (non-production) machine to control the state of the machine.
+The server is not multithreaded, thus will only one process be served at the time.
+The server has no built-in security (running HTTP, no file access checks, etc...).
+For more things see [possible TODOs](#possibletodos).

 ## How to set up the project